 JD.com, China’s second-largest online shopping service, has begun selling some of its goods via a Google eCommerce platform in the U.S., Google Express, a tie-up that offers both sides a chance to expand their virtual retail reach.
 JD.com.
 The online retailer is now preparing to set up a storefront on Google’s platforms.

-JD.com is now stated to be one of the 1,000 retailers’ active on the platform.
+JD.com is now stated to be one of the 1,000 retailers active on the platform.
 The U.S. search giant’s latest effort is to get into eCommerce and accelerate advertising revenue.
-Such an initiative is the first since Google bought a $550 million stake in JD earlier this year which will eventually roll out globally.
+Such an initiative is the first since Google bought a $550 million stake in JD earlier this year, which will eventually roll out globally.

 JD.com store has been named Joybuy on that has been selling products in the US Google with Walmart, but the latter only has a few products for online sale.
-The launch on Google Express is the first serious attempt to sell directly into the US.
+The launch of Google Express is the first serious attempt to sell directly into the US.

 Google aims to expand its online shopping operations and gain an edge over rivals by offering the Chinese e-tailer’s lineup.
 The tie-up provides JD.com a way to capture overseas demand as its domestic eCommerce business loses steam.